 Homemade Non-Toxic Mascara (no aloe vera!)

-Oh, that crazy makeup...
-For thousands of years, humans have been applying colors, powders, and potions to their skin.
-The ancient Egyptians wore kohl colored eyeliner to protect them from the sun's harsh rays.
-Yet this also gives us a picture of the stereotypical dark-eyed Egyptian images we conjure up.
+Oh, that crazy makeup!
+Humans have been applying colors, powders, and potions to their skin for thousands of years.
+The ancient Egyptians wore kohl-colored eyeliner to protect them from the sun's harsh rays.
+Yet this also gives us a picture of the stereotypical, dark-eyed Egyptian images we conjure up.
 Ancient Japanese women wore lead-based powder to make their skin appear ghostly white.
 This showed they were "dainty" and ready for marriage.
 Super pale skin meant they weren't working in the fields with skin tanned by the sun.

 Closer to home, colonial women and men powdered their skin to show they were above working in the fields.
 They wore powder on their faces, in their wigs, and on their legs.
 Because these powders were lead-based, they also got a hefty dose of heavy metals, which, of course, were absorbed through the skin and into the bloodstream.